Skip to content

 Why this matters

-Tool use is where LLM systems fail most reliably in production.
-Not in the LLM reasoning, not in the prompt design — in the gap between "the model knows what tool to call" and "the tool executes and returns something useful".
-Every team I've worked with or audited has invented a version of the same four patterns.
-Most also invented the same three anti-patterns and paid for them in latency regressions, context window overflow, and agents that looped infinitely at 3 AM.
+Tool use is a frequent failure point in LLM systems I have built or audited.
+The issue is not only model reasoning or prompt design.
+It often sits in the gap between "the model knows what tool to call" and "the tool executes and returns something useful".
+Across those systems, I have seen the same five patterns recur.
+I have also seen the same three anti-patterns cause latency regressions, context window overflow, and agents that loop indefinitely during unattended runs.

 1. Schema-first tool contracts

-The most common anti-pattern: define a Python function, decorate it with @tool, and trust that the LLM will pass valid arguments.
-It works 95% of the time.
-The 5% failure — max_results: "ten", date: "last week", query: null — produces a TypeError somewhere in your executor, which you catch, log as an error, and move on.
-What you've actually done is make your tool silently unreliable.
+A common anti-pattern is to define a Python function, decorate it with @tool, and trust the LLM to pass valid arguments.
+It works until it does not.
+Inputs such as max_results: "ten", date: "last week", or query: null produce a TypeError somewhere in the executor.
+If I only catch that error, log it, and continue, I have made the tool silently unreliable.

-The fix: every tool must have a Pydantic schema that validates inputs before execution.
-Critically, the schema is also the documentation — it's what the LLM reads to decide how to call the tool.
+I avoid that by giving every tool a Pydantic schema that validates inputs before execution.
+The schema also documents the tool.
+It is what the LLM reads when it decides how to call the tool.

 # Anti-pattern: raw function with no input schema